Studienrat (Germany)

-Studienrat [ˈʃtuːdi̯ənˌʁaːt] (male) or Studienrätin [ˈʃtuːdi̯ənˌʁɛːtɪn] (female; abbreviation StR), literally meaning "Educational Councillor", is an official German title for an official or civil servant mostly in the regular state-owned grammar schools in Germany.
+Studienrat [ˈʃtuːdi̯ənˌʁaːt] (male) or Studienrätin [ˈʃtuːdi̯ənˌʁɛːtɪn] (female; abbreviation StR), literally meaning "Educational Councilor", is an official German title for an official or civil servant mostly in the regular state-owned grammar schools in Germany.
 It is a denomination for an official in the so-called "higher service" (Höherer Dienst) as opposed to the "elevated", "middle" and "lower" service ranks.
 This office is located on the 4th "service level" (Qualifikationsebene 4) and remunerated according to "A 13" which marks the first salary level of "higher service" officials.
-Administrative officers of the same rank are usually called Regierungsrat ("Government Councillor").
+Administrative officers of the same rank are usually called Regierungsrat ("Government Councilor").
 The Studienrat normally works as a teacher in higher education up to the Abitur which corresponds to A-Level exams.
 In addition, the Studienrat serves as a teacher at vocational schools alongside Gewerbeschulräten (literally "Vocational School Councillors") and Fachlehrern ("Teachers with practical experience").

 In the GDR Studienrat was an honorary title for a teacher.